-1. Name of charter school on whose Board of Directors you intend to serve Sage Collegiate Public Charter School 2.
-Full name Justin J. Long Home Address Business Name and Address Phone Number E-mail address - 4. board of this charter school.
+ackground 1.
+Name of charter school on whose Board of Directors you intend to serve Sage Collegiate Public Charter School 2.
+Full name Justin J. Long Home Address 2575 Desante Dr. Henderson NV 89044 Business Name and Address Diazo Wealth Group 10120 S. Eastern Ave Suite 236 Henderson NV 89052 Phone Number 7022786560 E-mail address Justin.long@diazowealth.com 4. board of this charter school.
 I have spent the last 15 years educating client, friends, and the community about personal finance and love the teaching and education process.
-5. Indicate whether you currently or have previously served on a board of a school district, another charter school, a non-public school or any not-for-profit corporation (to the extent not otherwise indicated in your response to Item 3, above).
-Does not apply to me.
-Yes 6. of the proposed charter school? ety and communities anytime we can improve from the early stages there is a multiplier effect of improvement.
+5. Indicate whether you currently or have previously served on a board of a school district, another charter school, a non-public school or any not-for-profit corporation (to the extent not otherwise indicated in your response to Item 3, above). ☑ Does not apply to me. ☐ Yes 6. e board of the proposed charter school?
+Our society and communities anytime we can improve from plier effect of improvement.